EngMohammadAmer/reading-notes/CSS.md

 # Summary
 # COLOR
-Color not only brings your s XX ite to life, but also helps convey the mood and evokes reactions.
+Color not only brings your site to life, but also helps convey the mood and evokes reactions.
 * There are three ways to specify colors in CSS: RGB values, hex codes, and color names.
 * Color pickers can help you find the color you want.
 * It is important to ensure that there is enough contrast between any text and the background color (otherwise people will not be able to read your content).